 - Open doors manually instead of using the ADA buttons

 Many have asked, “If we’re saving energy, why is my office so dang cold?
 Aren’t we wasting energy by keeping spaces cold when it’s so hot?”
 That’s true of your home, where the system adds cool air and then turns off, waits for the temp to rise, and then adds cooling again.
+The warmer you keep the thermostat the less the AC runs and you save energy and money.

-Buildings without research or patient care may feel warmer than usual, as less energy will be used to cool them.
+Buildings/spaces that do not require constant air flow may feel warmer than usual, as less energy will be used to cool them.
 Please call 2-3347 (Nebraska Medicine) or 9-4050 (UNMC) to report spaces colder than 66 degrees or warmer than 75 degrees.

 Why put ourselves through this?
 Lower energy use means better air quality, which means a healthier community, and better health is our mission.